 Call 503-944-5000 for questions about visitation

-Absolutely, you can send mail and address it to your loved one with the patient ID number on the front.
+Absolutely!
+You can send mail and address it to your loved one with the patient ID number on the front.
 Please note, for safety reasons all mail will be opened in front of a staff member.
-Flowers are also allowed, however for safety reasons we do not allow glass or metal containers onto the unit.
+Flowers are also allowed, however for safety reasons, we do not allow glass or metal containers onto the unit.

-Under our medical model we provide specialty programs.
+Under our medical model, we provide specialty programs.
 This model allows the opportunity for patients with similar issues to process in a group setting under the care of a psychiatrist or psychiatric mental health nurse practitioner.

-Medication Management – The attending psychiatrist will supervise each patient’s care in individual sessions for medication management.
+Medication Management – The attending provider will supervise each patient’s care in individual sessions for medication management.
 An internist or family medicine physician will see the patient for a full history and physical exam within 24 hours of admission.

 Case Management – A therapist will be assigned to assist in discharge planning and coordination with family and referring professionals.

 Group Therapy – We provide a minimum of two hours of process group therapy each day with a qualified mental health professional.

 Family Therapy – A structured family meeting will be arranged if the patient and treatment team determine a family meeting would have therapeutic benefit.